ashwinner/bluebox/doc/main.md

-The main module is a program that creates a widget.
-When a user clicks on the widget, the program loads the mozilla.org website in a new tab.
+When the user right clicks on a link, an option is shown in the context menu to open the site in via the blue box proxy.